CodeDance: A Dynamic Tool-integrated MLLM for Executable Visual Reasoning: Introduction

 \section{Introduction}

 Multimodal Large Language Models (MLLMs) have made rapid progress, showing strong capabilities in both visual perception and reasoning.
 By leveraging the language-centric chain-of-thought (CoT) mechanism~\cite{brown2020language,wei2022chain}, models can decompose complex problems into intermediate steps, thereby improving performance on challenging tasks.
-However, the CoT paradigm’s reliance on static context becomes a critical limitation when extended to modalities such as vision.
-This prevents models from interacting with visual inputs or incorporating new observations during intermediate reasoning~\cite{zou2024look,chung2025don}, creating an information bottleneck that hinders multi-round focusing and validation.
+However, when extended to visual tasks, traditional CoT relies on static context, preventing models from dynamically interacting with visual inputs or incorporating new observations during intermediate reasoning~\cite{zou2024look,chung2025don}, creating an information bottleneck that hinders multi-round focusing and validation.
 To address this, the o3 system~\cite{openai2025o3} integrates the ability to actively seek new information through multiple tool invocations, supporting iterative reasoning over visual inputs and demonstrating strong perception and analysis.

 \textbf{Research gaps.} While recent models have made notable progress, fundamental gaps remain unresolved.
 (1) Current approaches largely extend CoT into multimodal reasoning via text-only templates, failing to incorporate new observations, refine intermediate steps, or validate its reasoning against visual evidence~\cite{ko2025flex,feng2025retool}.
 (2) In addition, o3 remains a proprietary black-box system: its internal mechanisms are inaccessible, its reasoning process is less transparent, and its outputs cannot be systematically studied or reproduced.
 (3) Most open-source systems incorporating visual reasoning remain restricted to predefined visual workflows, or rigid and schema-based pipelines (e.g., predicting bounding box coordinates for cropping operations), which are inherently inflexible and task-specific, limiting transfer to new tools and tasks~\cite{zheng2025deepeyes,su2025pixel,zhang2025chain,su2025openthinkimg}.
-(4) Existing methods~\cite{zhang2025thyme, zheng2025deepeyes} do not consider when a model should invoke tools, leading to tool overuse, as shown in \Cref{fig:teaser}.
-Consequently, the field still lacks an open and verifiable medium, that is general across tools and tasks, for multimodal reasoning that allows MLLMs to dynamically compose tools, produce intermediate artifacts, and self-check their outputs in a transparent and reproducible manner.
-Addressing this gap is crucial for achieving flexible, explainable, and transferable reasoning across complex real-world tasks.
+(4) Existing methods~\cite{zhang2025thyme, zheng2025deepeyes} do not consider when a model should invoke tools, leading to tool underuse or overuse, as shown in \Cref{fig:teaser}.